bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Step 5.
 Creating Streaming Layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let’s create streams to transport data from and to the modules.
+Let’s create streams to transfer data from and to the modules.

 Creating Infrastructure
 """""""""""""""""""""""""""""""